 A Musical about Writing a Musical

-The hit Broadway musical comedy Something Rotten! may be coming to a theater near you when it tours the USA.
-The popular show will leave Broadway January 1, 2017 after a solid run of nearly 700 performances and 10 Tony Award nominations including Best Musical.
+The hit musical comedy Something Rotten! left Broadway on January 1, 2017 after a solid run of nearly 700 performances and 10 Tony Award nominations including Best Musical.

-One reason musical writers should care about Something Rotten! is that the show is about writing a musical, albeit a musical set in 1595 during Shakespeare’s heyday.
+Something Rotten! is a show is about writing a musical, albeit a musical set in 1595 during Shakespeare’s heyday.
 Creative people can take inspiration from the show and its development.
-Something Rotten!
-CD includes lyrics – Amazon.com.

 Getting Started on Something Rotten